xionghonglin/DoctorGLM/README.md

 ```
 @article{xiong2023doctorglm,
       title={DoctorGLM: Fine-tuning your Chinese Doctor is not a Herculean Task},
-      author={Honglin Xiong and Sheng Wang and Yitao Zhu and Zihao Zhao and Yuxiao Liu and Qian Wang and Dinggang Shen},
+      author={Honglin Xiong and Sheng Wang and Yitao Zhu and Zihao Zhao and Yuxiao Liu and Linlin Huang and Qian Wang and Dinggang Shen},
 }
 ```